lrdj/humansystems.io/XD/index.md

 You might say using ChatGPT should be banned from quizzes, and you could be right.
 But what if it was mandatory?

-There will be many ways to find the answers to these questions.
-Some may require visiting the museum, but many, if not all of them could be found using Google and AI.
-If the internet generally, or ChatGPT specifically, means we can cheat in all our quizzes, how can we make them fun or maybe even worthwhile?

-It's a question I want us to consider.
-If you don't have enough time to fully discuss all the questions you will consider, please bring them back with you and continue later:-)

-**So up to you how you play** You can rush to the Museum, or you could rush to a café or pub, it's up to you to decide.
+**So up to you how you play**

+You can rush to the Museum, or you could rush to a café or pub, it's up to you to decide.
 Whatever you decide, it should be interesting to hear what you learn.

 You have 2 hours from this briefing to complete the following tasks.
 Please get back to the Three Sisters pub by 15:30.

+**Task 4 should happen at 15:00 at the latest**

 ## Task 1

 Please send two volunteers from your team to the roof terrace on the 7th floor.
 They should bring back the answer to this question:

-What structure lies at bearing 337° from the viewing platform?
+> _What structure lies at bearing 337° from the viewing platform?_

 ## Task 2

-Send half of your remaining team to the Art, Design and Fashion galleries on level five (see map).
+Send half of your remaining team to the _"Art, Design and Fashion"_ galleries on level five.

-They should bring back an example of where design assumptions might lead to creating inaccessible services or products.
+They should bring back an example of where **design assumptions might lead to creating inaccessible** services or products.

 1. What is the thing?
 2. Why is it meaningful in accessibility terms?